mvrozanti/yawc/README.md

                         send message to all chats
   -b MESSAGE, --broadcast-contacts MESSAGE
-                        send message to all contacts -p LOCATION, --profile LOCATION
+                        send message to all contacts -t [CONTACT|CHAT], --to [CONTACT|CHAT]
+                        apply command to this CONTACT or CHAT -v, --verbose         verbose logging
+  -p LOCATION, --profile LOCATION
-                        use firefox profile contained in LOCATION -l LOCATION, --log LOCATION
+                        use firefox profile contained in LOCATION (defaults to ~/.mozilla/firefox/*.default) -l LOCATION, --log LOCATION
                         log to LOCATION
-  -t [CONTACT|CHAT], --to [CONTACT|CHAT]
-                        apply command only to this CONTACT or CHAT
 ```

 ## TODO